guanquann/tp/docs/UserGuide.md

 ### Searching Contact : `find`

-- Search feature supports substring search by name and/or tags and/or company **ONLY**.
-- Finds all contacts whose names, tags or company matches the substring keyword provided.
+Search feature supports substring search by name and/or tags and/or company **ONLY**.
+Finds all contacts whose names, tags or company matches the substring keyword provided.

-General Format: `find FIELD/ KEYWORD FIELD/ KEYWORD ...`
+Format: `find FIELD/KEYWORD [FIELD/KEYWORD]...`
 - Where `FIELD` is either `n/` for name or `t/` for tag or `c/` for company.
 - `KEYWORD` is the keyword to search for, here are some guidelines:
   - Name and Company should contain alphanumeric characters, spaces, hyphens and/or apostrophes only.